AgustinSRG/PersonalMediaVault/semantic-search-engine/server/README.md

 # Semantic search engine server

-This server is responsible for loading an OpenCLIP model and exposing a GRPC server to use it.
+This server is responsible for running the sematic search capabilities of PersonalMediaVault:

+ - It loads an OpenClip model and exposes encoding methods to the backend.
+ - It stores vectors into a SQLite database and exposes methods to insert, delete and fix vectors.

 The GRPC server will bind on a random free port and the chosen port will be printed to the standard output.
+The backend can then read this port and communicate as the GRPC client with this server.

 ## Command line usage